JeffIrwin/syntran/README.md

 A [Fortran compiler](https://fortran-lang.org/en/compilers/) and either [CMake](https://cmake.org/download/) or [FPM](https://fpm.fortran-lang.org/index.html) are required

 Two independent build systems are provided for syntran.
-You can either use cmake, which is run by `build.sh` as shown above.
-Alternatively, you can use the Fortran Package Manager `fpm`:
+You can either use cmake, which is run by `build.sh` as shown above, or you can use the Fortran Package Manager `fpm`:

 ```
 fpm build
 ```

-Other `fpm` commands are available, such as `fpm test`, `fpm run`, `fpm install`, etc.  Most of the example commands in this documentation will assume that cmake was used, but there is usually an fpm alternative.
+Other `fpm` commands are available, such as `fpm test`, `fpm run`, `fpm install`, etc.  Most of the example commands in this documentation will assume that cmake was used, but there is usually (always?) an fpm alternative.

 ## Run